India Association of Tallahassee

 Section 6.1 - Election

-The general membership of the Association shall elect the President, the Vice-President, the Secretary, the Assistant Secretary and the Treasurer for a two-year term in December preceding the year for which elections are due.
+The general membership of the Association shall elect the President, the Vice- President, the General Secretary, the Joint Secretary and the Treasurer for a two-year term in December preceding the year for which elections are due.
 Their term of office shall begin January 1 following the election.
 (The two-year term shall become effective with the election due in December 1999).

 Section 6.2 - Duties